1900 SW 4th Ave, Portland, OR 97201

 The types of businesses allowed under a Type B Home Occupation are those that are by appointment only, or where customers come to the house by making prior arrangements.
 You can't operate a typical retail store, for example, by home occupation.
-Zoning doesn't allow Doggie Day Cares or other kennel type businesses to be run as a home occupation.
+All activities related to the home occupation must take place indoors.

 Life Safety/Building Code

 If remodeling would be required to accommodate your home business, you may need to get a residential development permit (building permit).
 BDS has a lot of information on the residential permit process.

 If your business would require a commercial kitchen, that could be difficult-- call a Life Safety Reviewer at (503) 823-1456 to discuss what would be entailed.

 Establishing a Type B home occupation involves an application process and a fee.
 As a part of the process, you will be required to notify nearby neighbors.
 Your neighbors need not approve of your starting the home business, but are notified as a courtesy.